eworm-de/routeros-scripts/README.md

 The update script does server certificate verification, so first step is to download the certificates.

-> 💡️ **Hint**: RouterOS 7.19 comes with a builtin certificate store.
+> 💡️ **Hint**: RouterOS comes with a builtin certificate store.
 You
 > can skip the steps regarding certificate download and import and jump
 > to [installation of scripts](#installation-of-scripts) if you set the
+> certificates to be trusted by the `fetch` command at least.
+But make
+> sure not to drop other targets:
+> `/certificate/settings/set builtin-trust-store=fetch;`
+> With RouterOS 7.20.x and before the functionality was different.
+Set
-> trust for these builtin trust anchors:
+> the trust for the builtin trust anchors:
 > `/certificate/settings/set builtin-trust-anchors=trusted;`
-> With RouterOS 7.21 the functionality was changed.
-Set this at minimum,
-> but make sure not to drop other targets:
-> `/certificate/settings/set builtin-trust-store=fetch;`

 If you intend to download the scripts from a different location (for example from github.com) install the corresponding